Time signatures can be found in a Palette of the same name in both the Basic and Advanced workspaces.

 Additive (composite) meters

 Additive (or composite) time signatures are sometimes used to clarify the division of beats within a measure.
-To create an additive time signature:
+To use an additive time signature:

 - Right-click (Mac: Ctrl-click) on a time signature in the score and select Time Signature properties…;